-At the same time, the MDiv program is informed by and serves the Presbyterian communion and its particular needs.
-The Seminary is affiliated with the Presbyterian Church (USA) and takes seriously the Reformed commitment to an educated and pious ministry.
-All Seminary MDiv candidates must therefore take subjects the church requires for ordination, such as preaching, Reformed history and theology, biblical languages and exegesis in both Testaments.
+At the same time, the MDiv program at Louisville Seminary is informed by and serves the Presbyterian communion and its particular needs.
+The Seminary is affiliated with the Presbyterian Church (U.S.A.) and takes seriously the Reformed commitment to an educated and pious ministry.
+All MDiv candidates must therefore take subjects required for ordination in churches of Reformed heritage, such as preaching, Reformed history and theology, biblical languages and exegesis in both Testaments.